7 Top NLP Libraries For NLP Development

 NLTK offers lexical resources and more than 50 corpora with user-friendly interfaces.

-It helps computers read and process words, sentences, and understand what they mean.
+It helps computers read and process words and sentences, and understand their meaning.
 It understands words and helps computers understand stories and messages.

 Pros:

-(i) NLTK offers a wide range of tools and modules for natural language processing (NLP), including tokenization, stemming, tagging, parsing, and semantic reasoning.
+(i) NLTK offers various tools and modules for natural language processing (NLP), including tokenization, stemming, tagging, parsing, and semantic reasoning.

 (ii) NLTK is an excellent educational tool for teaching computational linguistics using Python.

-(iii) NLTK has a large and active community being a popular and widely-used library.
+(iii) NLTK has a large and active community as a popular and widely used library.

 (iv) NLTK is open-source, allowing users to modify and customize the code according to their needs.